Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 #### Training with a Curriculum

-Once we have specified our metacurriculum and curricula, we can launch `mlagents-learn` using the config file for our curricula and PPO will train using Curriculum Learning.
+Once we have specified our metacurriculum and curricula, we can launch `mlagents-learn` to point to the config file containing our curricula and PPO will train using Curriculum Learning.
 For example, to train agents in the Wall Jump environment with curriculum learning, we can run: